simvue-io/docs/docs/python-client.md

 ```
 client.get_artifact_as_file(run_name, artifact_name, path='/tmp')
 ```
-will download `artifact_name` from run `run_name` into `tmp`.
+will download `artifact_name` from run `run_name` into `/tmp`.
 If a path is not provided the file will be downloaded into the current working directory.

 ### Downloading multiple artifacts